gatherworkshops/arduino/_courses/taster/motor.md

     content: |

-      ## LED Overview
+      ## Motor Overview

-      Setting up our LED will once again consist of two parts: the physical components, and the logical components
+      Setting up our motor will once again consist of two parts: the physical components, and the logical components

 ###########

-  - title: led-info-sheet
+  - title: motor-info-sheet
     class: info-sheet-slide

     notes: |